reproducible-research/scipy-tutorial-2014/documents/DataAcquisition.md

 ### Slide Covers

 * Get cover slides from instructors
-* Be careful with the pieces of glass, they are very thin and can easily cut.
+* Be careful with the pieces of glass, they are very thin and can easily cut your skin.

 ### Post-Its Notes